MicrosoftDocs/OfficeDocs-SharePoint/migration/MySites-to-OneDrive-Migration-Guide.md

 2. **Create a mapping file.** Create a mapping file with source and target paths and save it as a .csv file.
 For detailed information see,  [How to format your JSON or CSV for data content migration](https://docs.microsoft.com/sharepointmigration/how-to-format-your-csv-file-for-data-content-migration).

 ## Migration best practices

-Below is a typical migration process that follows Microsoft's best practices guidance.
+The following actions show a typical migration process that follows Microsoft's best practices guidance.

 - Select a small set of users for a pilot migration.
 The goal of the pilot is to validate the process, including performance, user communication, and to get a sample of user feedback.</br></br>

 - Perform the pilot migration.
 This should use an incremental migration method, in which migration happens in the background with no user impact, followed by a cutover event in which users on-premises My Sites accounts are disabled and they are directed to use the target OneDrive  environment.
 This method is preferred as it reduces user impact.</br></br>